GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     for an elastic plate over a viscous half-space, or also append the thickness of the asthenosphere (*h_a*) and the lower mantle viscosity (*nu_m*), with the first viscosity now being that of the asthenosphere.
-Give viscosities in Pa*s.
+Give viscosities in Pa·s.
 If used, give the thickness of the asthenosphere in meter; append **k** for km.

 .. _-L: